mattmallencode/republic/README.md

 # About this project:

+* Flask app that uses an SQLite database.
+* There is a global chat room that refreshes statically.
+* There is a marketplace that users can buy and sell on using fake currency.
+* Any user can suggest and vote on changes to the app e.g. colour scheme changes.
+* Votes are upvotes/downvotes.
+Proposals with majority support are implemented automatically.

 # Attribution:

 1. Fire SVG made by made by Deepak K Vijayan (2xsamurai).
 Available from: https://codepen.io/2xsamurai/pen/EKpYM".
 Logo animation and form animation were made by me.